protz/dagstuhl-rust-2025/2-Proposal.md

 restrictive in its quest to ensure that Rust code abides by the ownership-based discipline underlying memory safety.
-To work around these restrictions, Rust provides an _unsafe_ escape hatch, allowing for more complex aliasing and memory patterns, at the cost of compile-time safety guarantees, such that programmers need to ensure the safety of their code.
+To work around these restrictions, Rust provides an _unsafe_ escape hatch, allowing for more complex aliasing and memory patterns, at the cost of compile-time safety guarantees, such that programmers are trusted to ensure the safety of their code.
 Last, beyond safety, Rust does not guarantee _correctness_, _reliability_, or _security_, leaving Rust code potentially susceptible to a range of errors and vulnerabilities.